Department Chair of Philosophy

 Associate Professor of Philosophy and Religion

-- 2017- present: Associate Professor of Religious Studies, Lynchburg College
+- 2017- present: Associate Professor of Religious Studies, University of Lynchburg

-- 2010 – 2017: Assistant Professor of Religion and Philosophy, Lynchburg College
+- 2010 – 2017: Assistant Professor of Religion and Philosophy, University of Lynchburg

 - PhD, Religious Studies, concentration in religion and culture – Boston University